 To a certain – rather considerable – extent this is quite correct, because the essential Christian rites are indeed reserved for men and the reason for this is indeed a principal, not an arbitrary one.

-However, the underlying assumption that it all comes to pass because of the historical configuration of power relations between sexes is plainly wrong.
+However, the underlying assumption that it all comes to pass because of the historical configuration of power relations between sexes is wrong.

 Yet the standard strategy of those opposing this mental attitude is also severely lacking.

-The biology is human manifest destiny and “The Left” – the usual reductionist moniker for the entirety of the postmodern project – is denying it.
+The biology is human manifest destiny and “The Left” – usual reductionist moniker for the entirety of the postmodern project – is denying it.

 To take as an example one of the most radical and often ridiculed postmodern truisms, is it really a laughing matter when claim has been made that the whole of the Western Civilization is built around penis, to an extent that even Aristotelian logic is nothing but the reflection of, well, its “creator” being a “dickhead” of sorts, because intellect is inherently masculine?

-All urge to laugh it out of existence to the contrary, I think there’s nothing funny about it, not only because of its destructiveness but also because there’s a grain of truth in it, as we’ll show later.
+All urge to laugh it out of existence to the contrary, I think there’s nothing funny about it, not only because of its destructiveness, but also because there’s a grain of truth in it, as we’ll show later.

-Also I don’t think it’s really refuted by the standard conservative and/or libertarian arguments pointing out the primacy of brain functions and evolution of society in developing the higher functions of human being as both Zoon logon echon and Zoon politikon.
+Also I don’t think it’s really refuted by the standard conservative and/or libertarian arguments pointing out the primacy of brain functions and evolution of society in developing the higher functions of human being, as both Zoon logon echon and Zoon politikon.

 At its heart the true outrage of this proclamation does not lay in the psychoanalysis and dialectical materialism being stretched into reductio ad absurdum, but in its veiled metaphysical core.

-Conservative arguments do not even glimpse, let alone touch, this core because they are not adequate to its origin – they are modern arguments, coming only partly from the genuine common sense, but at the same time rejecting the metaphysical origin of the common sense itself, due to their rather shallow historical presuppositions.
+Conservative arguments do not even glimpse, let alone touch, this core because they are not adequate to its origin – those are modern arguments, coming only partly from the genuine common sense, but at the same time rejecting the metaphysical origin of the common sense itself, due to their rather shallow historical presuppositions.